-At Scottish Autism, we focus on supporting individuals with autism through the whole life journey and enabling them to have fulfilling life experiences.
+At Scottish Autism, we focus on supporting autistic individuals through the whole life journey and enabling them to have fulfilling life experiences.

 Support when you need it most

-We know that when major life changes occur, some adults with autism and their families need more time and support to prepare and adjust.
+We know that when major life changes occur, some autistic adults and their families need more time and support to prepare and adjust.

 Scottish Autism provides an intensive and effective model for transition based at our two central Scotland residential services: New Ridgepark in Lanark and Clannalba near Biggar.